 All this took time, and the population of Bangladesh today is 176 million, but if the growth rate had stayed at the near 3% of the 1970s, the population would today be over 340 million.

-In other words, the practical work of demographic descent is deliberate narrative design.
+The practical work of demographic descent is deliberate narrative design.
 The alternative is waiting for resource constraints to impose their own narrative through famine, conflict, and collapse.

 Growth remains the governing paradigm, and questioning it marks one as anti-human, pessimistic, or ideologically suspect.